Enhanced and unenhanced dampings of the Kolmogorov flow: Enhanced and unenhanced dampings of exact solutions

+When $\alpha <1$, Kolmogorov flow losses stability, but the solutions (\ref{s1}) and (\ref{s2}) remain in its nonlinear stable manifold.

-The solution (\ref{NS}) is a unidirectional flow moving in horizontal lines $y=$ constants.
-Moreover, this solution is in the kernel of the projection operator $P_{\ne0}$ and is absent in the metastability estimate in Theorem \ref{th1}, due to the use of the RAGE theorem estimate in Lemma \ref{L1}.
+The solution (\ref{s1}) is a parallel flow moving in horizontal lines $y=$ constants, and is in the kernel of the projection operator $P_{\ne0}$.
+Thus the solution (\ref{s1}) is absent in the metastability estimate in Theorem \ref{th1}, due to the energy estimate (\ref{nb1}).
 However, equation (\ref{s1}) shows that the stability can be enhanced if $\omega$ involves high frequency modes only.